Netcentric/maven-ext-repos-from-env/README.md

 export MVN_SETTINGS_REPO_NAME2_PASSWORD=password2
 ```

 For this case two repositories and two virtual server entries for are created.
+The order can be important for performance reasons, the repositories are added in natural order of their names (alphabetical).

 #### Using file repositories